 Honestly?
 I’d say not really.
 Apart from the climb being exceptionally steep, when you get to the top, the ‘peep holes’ for views over Manhattan were i) a lot smaller than I expected; ii) made out of perspex and therefore too scratched for great visuals (or photos); iii) in hot demand, so there’s a lot of pressure to have a look and kindly move on; iv) experienced whilst scrunched into a hot, tight spot with a bunch of strangers.

-These are the tiny ‘peep holes’ you get to look out of inside the crown of the Statue of Liberty – don’t they look like they’d be bigger when you see pictures of them?
+These are the tiny ‘peep holes’ you get to look out of inside the crown – don’t they look like they’d be bigger when you see pictures of them?
 They’re not.
 Also, check out the etching on the perspex.
 Photo-ruining vandals are the worst.

 Below is one of the views you get from inside the crown – not as impressive as I thought it would be and makes for below average photos.